Postcatlab/postcat-extensions/packages/feature/export/eoapi/README.md

-# Export OpenAPI Extension
+# Export Eoapi Extension

-Supports exporting OpenAPI version 3.0 JSON files.
+Supports exporting Eoapi JSON files.
 ## usage

 It can also be exported on the space page: